Fairy Ranmaru

 Fairy Ranmaru (Fairy蘭丸～あなたの心お助けします～, Fairy Ranmaru: Anata no Kokoro Otasuke Shimasu) is an original Japanese anime television series animated by Studio Comet, which aired from April 8 to June 24, 2021.

 Synopsis

-Five young fairies from various clans are chosen by the Fairy Queen and given the mission of heal the afflicted hearts of people and collect the so-called "Attachments", the main resource of their kingdom.
+Five young fairies from various clans are chosen by the Fairy Queen and given the mission to heal the afflicted hearts of people and collect the so-called "Attachments", the main resource of their kingdom.
 In the human world, the group poses as high school students while they work in the mysterious "Bar F".
 They do not accept any payment, the only price being the heart of their customers.